atamalu/covid_loans/README.md

 * full, "extended" markdowns for recreating results and figures
 * recap of results and figures alone for factual and sharing purposes

 This project will be updated throughout June and July, and the scripts will be re-ran biweekly with updated data.
+Please cite me if using any of this material elsewhere.

 ## Directory